 How to Choose the Right Portable Water Filter Pitcher

-- Filter Indicators: Some pitchers feature electronic or mechanical indicators to alert you when the filter needs replacing.
-This prevents using a filter past its prime, ensuring optimal performance.
+Consider pitchers with indicators (electronic or mechanical) that alert you when it’s time to change the filter.
+This prevents using a filter past its effective life, ensuring optimal water quality.

 Pitcher Capacity & Design

-- TDS Meter: Some models include a TDS meter to measure water quality before and after filtration.
+- TDS Meter: Some pitchers (like the Culligan) include a Total Dissolved Solids (TDS) meter to measure water purity.

 Portable Water Filter Pitcher Comparison